aVariengien/birds-eye-view/README.md

 ## Setup

+### Run the app

 To run locally:
 ```
 pip install -e .
 streamlit run app.py
 ```

-You can also install the library with
+You can also install the python library to create interactive visualisation from you code with
 ```
 pip install git+https://github.com/aVariengien/birds-eye-view.git
 ```